boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    Jain, Florian Obser, Richard Baldry, and Martin Thomson for the discussion and comments.

-   Thanks to Mark Andrews, Joe Abley, Paul Wouters, Tim Wicinski, and Steffen Nurpmeso for the discussion on the RR formatting rules.
+   Thanks to Mark Andrews, Joe Abley, Paul Wouters, and Tim Wicinski for the discussion on the RR formatting rules.

    Special thanks to Tommy Jensen for the careful and thoughtful Shepherd review.